walterrowe/ansible/README.md

 Python expressions are valid in YAML playbook variable evaluations.

-### Creating Forks and Syncing with Upstream Sources
+### Forking Git Repos and Syncing with the Upstream Repo

 [Configuring A Fork](https://help.github.com/en/articles/configuring-a-remote-for-a-fork)